- NOAA Fisheries, the North Pacific Fishery Management Council, and the Alaska Department of Fish and Game manage the Alaska snow crab fishery.

 - Fishermen must install escape panels and rings on their pots to prevent ghost fishing (when lost pots continue to capture and kill species) and to reduce bycatch.

-- Observers are required to be on 20 percent of the vessels in the fishery.
-They collect data on the retained crabs, discarded crabs, and bycatch, and document any violations of fishing regulations.
+Observers are required on 20 percent of the vessels in the fishery.
+They collect data on catch and bycatch and document any violations of fishing regulations.